 The Audit Committee also carefully examined the annual financial statements of ProCredit Holding and the consolidated annual financial statements of the ProCredit group as well as the Combined Management Report and the Non-financial Report for the group for the financial year 2023.
-The external auditors participated in person in the respective meetings of the Audit Committee and the Supervisory Board at which the annual financial statements for ProCredit Holding and the consolidated annual financial statements of the ProCredit group as well as the Combined Management Report and the Non-financial Report for financial year 2023 were discussed.
+The external auditors participated in person in the respective meetings of the Audit Committee and the Supervisory Board at which the annual financial statements for ProCredit Holding and the consolidated annual financial statements of the ProCredit group as well as the Combined Management Report and the Non-financial statements of the ProCredit group as well as the Combined Management Report and the Non-financial statements of the ProCredit group as well as the Combined Management Report and the Non-financial Report for financial year 2023 were discussed.
 In accordance with applicable law, the Non-financial Report was not subject to the statutory audit.